← Back to Perspectives

 The Golden Visa Factor

 Greece's residency-by-investment program, popularly known as the Golden Visa, has been the subject of significant policy revision.
-The threshold was raised to €800,000 in prime areas and €500,000 in secondary cities in 2024—a move that filters for more serious capital.
+The threshold was raised in 2024 to €800,000 in high-demand areas (Attica, Thessaloniki, Mykonos, Santorini, and islands with over 3,100 residents) and €400,000 elsewhere—a move that filters for more serious capital.
 This might appear restrictive, but it actually benefits the existing market by raising the floor and dissuading purely speculative participation.
 Previous thresholds of €250,000 had attracted short-term speculators and small-time landlords.
 The new threshold is designed to attract family offices, institutional investors, and high-net-worth individuals with genuine residency intent.
+Note that Golden Visa–qualifying properties cannot be used for short-term rentals, so the residency route and the short-term-rental yield strategy described above apply to different assets, not the same one.

 The Golden Visa remains one of Europe's most attractive residency-by-investment pathways.
 It offers EU residency, Schengen freedom of movement, a path to citizenship after seven years, and access to Greek public services.
 Critically, it provides passport access—citizenship granted after seven years of residency unlocks access to EU job markets without work permits, EU banking relationships without restrictions, and inheritance planning within the EU framework.
-Compare this to Portugal's non-habitual resident regime (ended in 2024), Spain's golden visa (ended in 2022), Italy's digital nomad visa (no citizenship pathway), or the UAE's residence permit (which grants no EU access or citizenship pathway).
+Compare this to Portugal's non-habitual resident regime (ended in 2024), Spain's golden visa (abolished in April 2025), Italy's digital nomad visa (no citizenship pathway), or the UAE's residence permit (which grants no EU access or citizenship pathway).
 The Greek program stands out: it delivers institutional legitimacy alongside practical mobility, combined with tangible real estate appreciation.
 Most European residency-by-investment programs decouple residency from asset appreciation.
 Greece's does not.

 For diaspora investors and MENA-origin families seeking a legal foothold in the eurozone, the Golden Visa has structural staying power.
 The €800K threshold matters less than the outcome: legitimate capital seeking permanence rather than rapid exit.
 This is precisely the capital that drives sustainable real estate appreciation—patient capital with long time horizons, institutional compliance requirements, and genuine use-of-funds criteria.
 The program's recent revision signals Greek government commitment to attracting serious investors while defending the market against speculative distortion.
 That signal matters.